botinock/FraudDetection/README.md

 4. Network type == 'Dialup', number of examples = 4.
 5. User agent - Mozilla.
 Found 24.

 Device OS version anomaly can be labeling error because correct OS version information exist in user agent.
 Different country locations(except Russia) can be just a noise.
 And i can't tell anything about device models, other OS versions and app versions.
 It needs to apply different unsupervised machine learning models to get more information.
+There have been created 3 columns named *"flag_mozilla"*,	*"flag_zeros"*,	*"flag_os"*.
+It has a bool value if user was flagged by the above conditions.